 A Cardiac Catheterization Laboratory (Cath Lab) is an examination room.
 Cath Lab nurses care for heart disease and heart attack patients.
-They may help administer interventional procedures, including cardiac catheterizations, angioplasties, pacemaker or defibrillator implantation and other diagnostic or interventional procedures.
+They may help administer interventional procedures, including cardiac catheterizations, angioplasties, pacemaker or defibrillator implantation, and other diagnostic or interventional procedures.

 Cardiovascular Intensive Care Unit (CVICU) nurses provide care to patients that have just experienced a major cardiovascular procedure such as open heart surgery, heart transplants, an intra-aortic balloon pump, or a cardiac cauterization procedure, or been diagnosed with congenital heart disease or acquired heart disease.
-Patients in the CVICU require constant observation, high-acuity nursing care and the use of specialized intensive care equipment.
+Patients in the CVICU require constant observation, high-acuity nursing care, and the use of specialized intensive care equipment.

 Cardiovascular Operating Room (CVOR) nurses provide care to patients having cardiovascular surgeries.

 Critical Care/ Intensive Care Unit (ICU) nurses provide care to patients with serious, complex, and acute illnesses or injuries that require very close monitoring and extensive medication protocols and therapies.
 Critical care nurses often work in critical or intensive care hospital units.
-Typical patients include: unconscious, head injury, spinal cord injury, head surgery, COPD, tracheostomy, pacemaker, respiratory failure, multi-system organ failure, chest injury.
+Typical patients include unconscious, head injury, spinal cord injury, head surgery, COPD, tracheostomy, pacemaker, respiratory failure, multi-system organ failure, and chest injury.

 Home Health Care nurses provide at-home nursing care for patients, often as follow-up care after discharge from a hospital or from a rehabilitation, long-term care, or skilled nursing facility.

 Medical/Surgical (Med/Surg) nurses provide health promotion and basic medical care to patients with various medical and surgical diagnoses.
 These nurses may have to care for larger numbers of patients and deal with a wider variety of patient conditions than do nurses in other specialties.
-Standard MS patients include: GI Bleed, GI surgery, orthopedic surgery, shoulder repair, total hip replacement, total knee replacement, diabetic.
+Standard MS patients include GI Bleed, GI surgery, orthopedic surgery, shoulder repair, total hip replacement, total knee replacement, and diabetic.

 Mother Baby nurses provide care to both the well newborn and the mother following the delivery.

-Neonatal Intensive Care Unit (NICU) nurses provide care for newborns who need close monitoring or specialized care due to premature birth, infection, birth defects or other medical conditions requiring therapies or surgery.
-Nurses provide direct care to these infants, who require high-technology care, including ventilators or other special equipment, incubators or surgery.
+Neonatal Intensive Care Unit (NICU) nurses provide care for newborns who need close monitoring or specialized care due to premature birth, infection, birth defects, or other medical conditions requiring therapies or surgery.
+Nurses provide direct care to these infants, who require high-technology care, including ventilators or other special equipment, incubators, or surgery.
 A Level III NICU is the most intense level of a NICU.

 Nursery nurses provide care to a well-newborn infant.

 Operating Room (OR) nurses provide care to a patient while in surgery.
 An OR nurse can Circulate and/or Scrub.
-An OR Nurse that Circulates only will set up the OR with all of the proper tools and equipment and ensure the OR is sterile.
+An OR Nurse who Circulates only will set up the OR with all of the proper tools and equipment and ensure the OR is sterile.
 An OR Nurse that can also Scrub, scrubs in on surgeries to actually assist the Surgeon as needed.

 Pediatric Intensive Care (PICU) nurses provide care to Pediatric Intensive Care patients.
-Similar to an adult ICU, these patients have serious, complex, life-threatening and acute illnesses or injuries that require very close monitoring and extensive medication protocols and therapies.
+Similar to an adult ICU, these patients have serious, complex, life-threatening, and acute illnesses or injuries that require very close monitoring and extensive medication protocols and therapies.

-Post-Anesthesia Care (PACU) nurses provide care for postoperative patients recovering from anesthesia, whether it is general anesthesia, regional anesthesia or local anesthesia.
+Post-Anesthesia Care (PACU) nurses provide care for postoperative patients recovering from anesthesia, whether it is general anesthesia, regional anesthesia, or local anesthesia.
 PACU nurses monitor vital signs and treat patients according to their needs.
 The most commonly treated symptom in PACU is postoperative nausea.
 They also educate the patient on post-operative care.

 Postpartum nurses provide care for women after delivery and may also care for the newborn.
 These nurses monitor the woman to ensure she is recovering properly, both physically and emotionally.
 Postpartum nurses are trained to recognize postpartum depression and can help the mother deal effectively with her emotions.
-The postpartum nurse also educates new mothers and fathers on how to care for their infant, including instruction on breastfeeding or bottle feeding, bathing and monitoring the infant's health and well-being.
+The postpartum nurse also educates new mothers and fathers on how to care for their infant, including instruction on breastfeeding or bottle feeding, bathing, and monitoring the infant's health and well-being.

 Registered Nurse First Assist (RNFA) is considered a perioperative nurse, a nurse who works closely with surgeons in operating room environments.
-RNFAs directly assist the surgeon by controlling bleeding, providing wound exposure, suturing and other surgical tasks.
-They also may provide other advanced assistance, such as mobilization of tissue, patient positioning and directing other surgical team members with specific individual tasks.
+RNFAs directly assist the surgeon by controlling bleeding, providing wound exposure, suturing, and other surgical tasks.
+They also may provide other advanced assistance, such as mobilization of tissue, patient positioning, and directing other surgical team members with specific individual tasks.